How your team joins your Space

 extension works with any Space defined in your SSH configuration file.

-Note Your SSH configuration file is updated to include your Space when you run pair space SHARED_SPACE_ID
+Note Your SSH configuration file is updated to include your Space when you run pair spaces connect SHARED_SPACE_ID

 .

-When prompted select the SSH configuration entry labeled by the SHARED_SPACE_ID
+When prompted select the SSH configuration entry labeled with the SHARED_SPACE_ID

 .